How to Console Widows

 How to Console Widows (Como Consolar Viúvas) is a 1976 Brazilian film directed by José Mojica Marins.
 Marins is best known for the Zé do Caixão (Coffin Joe) film series.
 In this film Marins is credited as J. Avelar.

-Plot
+Premise

 A bankrupt playboy makes a plan to obtain money.
 He reads in the news about the death of three wealthy married rich men who die in a plane crash.
 Disguised as a ghost, that night he visits the three widows.
 Scared, they not only give him money, but also consent to having sex with him.

 When the three women become pregnant, the father hires a priest to exorcise the little ghosts from them.